julianbrooke/LatticeFS/README.md

 This repository contains code, lexicons, test sets, and annotation guidelines associated with the following paper

 Julian Brooke, Jan Snajder, and Tim Baldwin.
 In press.
-Unsupervised Acquisition of Comprehensive Multiword Lexicons using Competition in an n-gram Lattice.
-Transactions of the ACL.
+Unsupervised Acquisition of Comprehensive Multiword Lexicons using Competition in an n-gram Lattice. *Transactions of the ACL*.

 ## Code